zohl/ScRead/readme.md

 To avoid abusing web services there are delays between translations, so this stage might be quite long.

-After that new words will appear in `Words->Filtered` subdeck.
+After that new words will appear in `Words→Filtered` subdeck.
 It's a typical memorizing deck, so you just learn words there.

 ![screen filtered deck](./static/screen-filtered-deck.png)

 ##### Reading texts
-Choose `ScRead->Update estimations`.
-This will determine which texts you will able to read and place them in `Texts->Available` subdeck.
+Choose `ScRead→Update estimations`.
+This will determine which texts you will able to read and place them in `Texts→Available` subdeck.
 The rule of thumb is the most of new words must be in *mature* state (see Anki's statistics).

 ### Special cases
 ##### Updating
-In order to update the plugin just replace it's files, restart Anki and choose `ScRead->Init`.
+In order to update the plugin just replace it's files, restart Anki and choose `ScRead→Init`.

 ##### Clearing
-In order to clean up decks choose `ScRead->Reset`.
+In order to clean up decks choose `ScRead→Reset`.
 This will erase all data from Scread decks.

 ##### Marking words
-There are two options in `Scread->Mark words...` menu:
+There are two options in `Scread→Mark words…` menu:

-* `as known` -- This is equivalent to choose `Good` for all cards in `Words->Unsorted` subdeck.
+* `as known` — This is equivalent to choose `Good` for all cards in `Words→Unsorted` subdeck.
 It's useful when you add easy texts to mark all those words as well-known, so they won't bother you in the future.
-* `as unknown` -- This is equivalent to choose `Again` for all cards in `Words->Unsorted` subdeck.
+* `as unknown` — This is equivalent to choose `Again` for all cards in `Words→Unsorted` subdeck.
 It's useful when you have read a lot of texts, so it's unlikely to encounter a familiar word.

 ## License